guoqiao/django-layout/README.md

 ### what is the strange prefix for fixtures naming?
 Normally we have 2 kinds of fixtures:
-1. initial: required for all envs
+1. init: required for all envs
 2. test: used for test/dev

 The prefix make it easy to distinct different fixtures.
 And you can load fixtures in bulk: